ishika-gupta178/Sign-Language-Recognition/README.md

 5. Go to the location where 'app.py' is stored
 6. Run the following command: python app.py

-## Steps to run the just the sign language recognition part:
+## Steps to run the just the sign language recognition website:

 1. Install Python 3.11.4
 2. Run the following commands: